HMPS 2016: Healthcare Marketing Summit Takeaways

-As a brand strategy + activation agency focused on healthcare, wellness & personal care, we wanted to share some statistics gleaned across multiple conference tracks to highlight what’s driving the future of healthcare marketing.
+As a hybrid brand consultancy/creative agency focused on healthcare, wellness & personal care, we wanted to share some statistics gleaned across multiple conference tracks to highlight what’s driving the future of healthcare marketing.
 If you want to learn more about any of them, reach out and I’ll try to fill in the blanks.

 - 25% of consumers used a retail clinic in past year.

 - 67% were very satisfied with their experience at a retail clinic.